 You have skipped the navigation, tab for page content

-Tristan Hope has trained with Wests Tigers to begin the 2025 pre-season, as the 27-year-old Queenslander aims to fulfil his lifelong dream of reaching the NRL.
+Tristan Hope is completing pre-season training with Wests Tigers, as the 27-year-old Queenslander aims to fulfil his lifelong dream of reaching the NRL.

 A junior star who represented Queensland U/18s, the hooker has played nearly 70 games of Queensland Cup, bringing a wealth of senior football experience to the young group who began pre-season training on November 4.